 Cast with the lettering “Proclaim liberty throughout all the land unto all the inhabitants thereof,” this 2,000 lb. bell has stood as a symbol of American freedom for over 200 years.
 The National Park Service moved the Liberty Bell to its new home to allow easier viewing by the many visitors who come to see it each year.
 A special feature of the Liberty Bell Center are glass walls providing viewing of the bell both day and night.
 This is the ideal setting for LEDs that offer many advantages over.
 That’s traditional tungsten lights that had been previously used.

 “First let me say how proud we are to be lighting the Liberty Bell,” said Bruce Johnson, MSi managing partner.
 “It is a great honor, but it is also a perfect place to showoff the many bonuses offered by our LED lights.”

-Another big advantage to using MSi LEDs to light important artifacts is its contribution to their preservation.
-Many materials can suffer damage and fading as a result of long term exposure to the ultraviolet and infrared light waves that are produced by tungsten halogen lighting.
-The light emitted by LED’s contains neither of these harmful wavelengths that can result in damage to priceless historic artifacts.
+Another big advantage to using MSi LEDs to light important artifacts.
+All because of its contribution to their preservation.
+Many materials can suffer damage and fading.
+That’s as a result of long term exposure to the ultraviolet and infrared light waves.
+Those that are produced by tungsten halogen lighting.
+The light emitted by LED’s contains neither of these harmful wavelengths.
+Those that can result in damage to priceless historic artifacts.